longhorn/website/content/docs/getting-started/quick-start-with-helm.md

 helm install ./longhorn/chart --name longhorn --namespace longhorn-system
 ```

 This installs Longorn in the `longhorn-system` namespace.
-One of two available [drivers](../../architecture/driver)---CSI or FlexVolume---is chosen automatically based on the version of Kubernetes that you're using.

-A successful CSI-based deployment, for example, looks like this:
+A successful CSI-based deployment looks like this:

 ```shell
 kubectl -n longhorn-system get pod